Welcome (Fort Minor song)

 "Welcome" is a song by American hip hop act Fort Minor, the side project of rock band Linkin Park's vocalist Mike Shinoda.
 Mike Shinoda released the song via the official Fort Minor site on June 21, 2015.
 Shinoda has stated the track is not part of a future album and is just meant as a single to be heard "right now".
-It is also the first release from Fort Minor since going on hiatus back in 2006, and also the last single before another hiatus, and later Shinoda decided to release a new album, Post Traumatic (2018), and followed by his subsequent projects under his own name.
+It is also the first release from Fort Minor since going on hiatus back in 2006, and also the last single before another hiatus.

 Background and composition

 "Welcome" was written and produced by Mike Shinoda.
 "Welcome" is an alternative hip hop song, that features a church organ-based hook and hip hop based beats.
 Shinoda made the song available as a free download through Fort Minor's official website, but the song was also made available on iTunes and Google Play as a digital single.

 Shinoda described his work on the song, stating:

 "Welcome" is an underdog song, an outsider’s song.
 Fort Minor has always been my outside outlet as a solo musician and painter, and a way for me to build confidence as an individual, though my individual voice.
 I played every note, wrote and sang every word, produced and mixed the song, and created all the artwork.